oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 representations of a logical value are equivalent and data values can be converted from any representation to any other without loss of information.

+Focusing on meaning encourages interoperability between applications by capturing agreement about what the information conveys and how it can be used, deferring decisions on storage and transmission details until a clear understanding of purpose has been reached.

 ### 1.1.2 The Information Modeling Gap

 The IETF, in the _Report from the Internet of Things (IoT)